ECCC-MSC/open-data/docs/faq/readme_en.md

 ## Is it possible to access the pollutant emission data used to calculate the Air Quality Health Index ?

 In Canada, these data are generally produced by the provinces and collected by ECCC.
 This is true for both real time and "official" data that are revised 6 months (or more) later.
-These official data are assembled in the [http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en](National Air Pollution Surveillance (NAPS)) program, now on the ECCC data catalogue.
+These official data are assembled in the [National Air Pollution Surveillance (NAPS)](http://data.ec.gc.ca/data/air/monitor/national-air-pollution-surveillance-naps-program/?lang=en) program, now on the ECCC data catalogue.

-Also, a number of Canadian stations are available in the U.S. database [https://www.airnow.gov/aqi-and-health/](AirNow), and are also downloadable from the Open Project [https://openaq.org/#/map?parameter=o3&_k=6p035e](OpenAQ).
+Also, a number of Canadian stations are available in the U.S. database [AirNow](https://www.airnow.gov/aqi-and-health/), and are also downloadable from the Open Project [OpenAQ](https://openaq.org/#/map?parameter=o3&_k=6p035e).

-Finally, the [https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html](National Pollutant Release Inventory) can be accessed.
+Finally, the [National Pollutant Release Inventory](https://www.canada.ca/en/environment-climate-change/services/national-pollutant-release-inventory/tools-resources-data/exploredata.html) can be accessed.
 Please note that polluting facilities are given considerable time to report their emissions, therefore the information is published more than one year after the current date, on an annual basis.

 ## Is there a discussion platform for users ?